Princeton-LSI-ResearchComputing/tracebase/DEVELOPMENT.md

 3. `DataRepo/templates/results/<format name>.html`
    - Copy `DataRepo/templates/results/peakgroups.html` to a new file with a name that indicates the format and edit as you wish, following these guidelines:
-      - If a field's path includes a many-to-many relationship, e.g. `models.ManyToManyField`, a nested `for` loop will be necessary in the template, e.g. `{% for study in pg.msrun.sample.animal.studies.all %}`.
+      - If a field's path includes a many-to-many relationship, e.g. `models.ManyToManyField`
+         - A nested `for` loop will be necessary in the template, e.g. `{% for study in pg.msrun.sample.animal.studies.all %}`.
 If there are no M:M relationships, the nested `for` loop in the copied template may be removed.
+         - The record from the inner loop must be added to the `mm_lookup` dict using addToDict, e.g. `{% addToDict mm_lookup "peak_group__msrun__sample__animal__studies" study %}`.
+Here, a "study" record object is added.
+The key must be the model's path from compositeviews for the M:M model (e.g. the Study model).
       - Use column headers that match the field's displayname set in step 1 so that they match the field select list.
 (A reference to this value may be supplied in the future.)
       - Numeric values should use `<td class="text-end">`
       - Numeric values that have long decimal strings should be formatted with a tooltip like this: `<p title="{{ rec.longval }}">{{ rec.longval|floatformat:4 }}</p>`